Sahil9192/DBMS/Assignment_2.md

 INNER JOIN Authors a ON b1.AuthorID = a.AuthorID;
 ```

-6. **Sub-Query (Scalar Subquery):**
+### 6. **Scalar Sub-Query**

+**Description:**
-Find the customer who has made the highest total amount of purchases.
+A scalar sub-query is a sub-query that returns a single value.
+In this query, we find the customer who has made the highest total amount of purchases by first calculating the total purchase amount for each customer in a sub-query.

 ```sql
 SELECT CustomerName